samjhill/brickquest/docs/GAME_RULES.md

 ### Structure Cost Cards
 - Print build costs directly on cards
 - "Wall — 4 bricks"
-- "Turret — 6 bricks + 1 hinge piece"
+- "Turret — 6 bricks"
-- Use color-coding: 🟥 regular, 🟨 plate, 🟦 special
+- All structures use standard bricks (no special pieces required)

 ### Brick Destruction & Refunds
 - **Destroyed in combat**: All bricks return to shared pool